GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 #### `kalmSupported`

-If you want to support managed updates for your app, set this to `true`.
+If you want to support managed updates for your application, set this to `true`.

 ### `images`